 Figure 3.
 Status and origin models and probability densities from the MCMCglmm.

 Origin model - Species from New Guinea were shown to have larger brains within small and average body sized marsupials, compared to Australian or American (4.74% of the posterior distribution above zero, β = -0.031, SE= 0.019).

+For the sake of clarity, we ran a complete-case only analysis using PGLS, the results of which are included in the supplementary material.
+All the findings were confirmed with the only exception of the developmental model, which due to missing data included only 117 cases.

 Evolutionary models